 Approach Proposed.
-The project will continue with the development and implementation of the SCCATTS project based on the design elements, analysis, and assessment produced during Phase I by GartnerGroup and on results of a statewide Traffic Records Assessment.
-The project will employ a Project Coordinator to serve as a liaison between the OHS and the SCDPS Information Technology Office (ITO) to ensure that the project remains on course.
+The project will continue with the development and implementation of the SCCATTS project based on the design elements, analysis, and assessment produced during Phase I by GartnerGroup.
+The project will continue the employment of a Project Coordinator to serve as a liaison between the OHS and the

+SCDPS Information Technology Office (ITO) to ensure that the project remains on course.
 The Project Coordinator will maintain familiarity with the total project in order to properly assist with the completed rollout of the effort.
 The Project Coordinator will also continue to apprise interested stakeholders (SCCATTS Oversight Committee, Traffic Records Steering Committee, and the SC Public Safety Coordinating Council) of the status of the project.

 Description of Budget.
-The project will fund Personnel @ \$52,800 (includes salary and fringe benefits for one [1] SCCATTS Project Coordinator); Travel @ \$5,500 (includes in-state per diem, lodging, and transportation and out-of-state travel); and Other @ \$73,799 (includes indirect costs, data processing supplies, printing, telephone, statewide road centerline data, tort insurance, software updates, office supplies, and training for Statistical Analysis Center and ITO staff, and Enterprise Software maintenance).
+The project will fund Personnel @ \$66,250 (includes salary and fringe benefits for one [1] SCCATTS Project Coordinator); Contractual Services @ \$50,000 (includes software, training and other services relative to SCCATTS enhancement; Travel @ \$5,500 (includes in-state per diem, lodging, and transportation and out-of-state per diem, lodging and transportation for staff members involved with the SCCATTS effort); and Other @ \$47,633 (includes indirect costs, data processing supplies, printing, telephone, statewide road centerline data, tort insurance, software updates, office supplies, and training for Statistical Analysis Center and ITO staff, and Enterprise Software maintenance).